Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Prosumer Markets and Communities

 \subsection{Contribution}

-We are primarily interested in applications where prosumer communities buy and sell resources via contracts to one or more external entities and must ensure that certain demands are met in real-time.
+We are primarily interested in applications where prosumer communities buy and sell resources via contracts to one or more external entities and must ensure that they meet certain demands in real-time.
 Thus, the objective of any allocation algorithm is to ensure that these levels of demand are met.
 Typically, a problem of this nature would be solved in a standard optimization framework.
 Unfortunately, this approach is not available to us due to the uncertainty that prevails for this system class.
 For example, the number of prosumers participating at a given time instant may vary, as may the contracted level of prosumption.
-In addition, for reasons of privacy, prosumers may only communicate with each other or with the infrastructure in a limited fashion, making the communication graph ill-posed, {\em a-priori}, from the point of view of algorithm development.
-Thus, our approach is to formulate these allocation problems in a control theoretic setting, where the effect of these uncertainties, and the effect of other disturbances can be dealt with using feedback.
-Our principal contribution is therefore to develop distributed control algorithms that can achieve optimality in an asymptotic fashion.
+Also, for reasons of privacy, prosumers may only communicate with each other or with the infrastructure in a limited fashion, making the communication graph unknown {\em a-priori}, from the point of view of algorithm development.
+Thus, our approach is to formulate these allocation problems in a control theoretic setting, where the effect of these uncertainties and other disturbances can be dealt with using feedback.
+Our principal contribution is, therefore, to develop distributed control algorithms that can asymptotically achieve optimality.

-\section{Problem statement}
+\section{Problem Statement}

-We assume that there are $N$ prosumers producing and consuming a resource in a community.
-We also assume that each community has a control unit which measures the aggregate consumption and production of the resource and it communicates with the prosumers of the community, we call it as \emph {sharing platform}.
-Furthermore, we also assume that the community can provide or sell its produce to another community.
-Notice that $N$ is not known to individual prosumers participating in the scheme.
-For simplicity, we assume that there is a single resource produced and consumed by all participants, though our formulation can easily be extended to multiple resources.
-Additionally, we assume that the community is contracted to third parties to, {\em on aggregate}, consume and produce a certain amount of resource at time instant $t_k$, for $k=0,1,2,\ldots$.
+Let us assume that a prosumer market consists of a prosumer community and an {\em external community}.
+The prosumer community has $N \in \mathbb{N}$ prosumers producing and consuming a resource, which agrees to sell its excess resource to the external community.
+We also assume that the prosumer market has a control unit, which measures the aggregate consumption and production of the resource.
+It communicates with the prosumer community as well as the external community; we call it a \emph {sharing platform}.
+Additionally, notice that $N$ is not known to the individual prosumers participating in the scheme.
+For simplicity, we assume that there is a single resource produced and consumed by all prosumers, though our formulation can easily be extended to multiple resources and multiple prosumer communities.
+In our model, the process of production and consumption takes place at discrete time instants $t_0 < t_1 < t_2 < \ldots$, where $t_0=0$.
+At each time instant, the overall production and consumption of the previous time instant are evaluated and adjusted.
+Additionally, we assume that communities and external agencies are contracted to, {\em on aggregate}, consume and produce a certain amount of the resource at time instant $t_k$, for $k=0,1,2,\ldots$